 After my foot problems my doctors discovered I also had an antibiotic resistant staph infection from that botched surgery.
-The best they could do with one different type of antibiotic was just slow the infection.
-My doctors kept me on and constantly changed my antibiotics, often with my taking two at once.
-The infection continued to spread into my joints eating away my cartilage causing my joints to swell and lock up.
+The best they could do with antibiotics was just slow the infection.
+My doctors constantly changed my antibiotics, often taking two at once.
+In spite of constant antibiotics, the infection continued to spread into my joints eating away my cartilage causing my joints to swell and lock up.
 This nightmare went on for years.
 My cast iron tummy suddenly went south.
 Meaning I lived tied to the white chair and weak as a kitten from the inability to hold food.

 I had long ago decided I was responsible for the management of my own healing with help of my experts.
 Unlike each of them who pretty strongly believes in their particular approach, my goal was to get well.
 I was also in so much pain, I was willing to try almost anything that offered a chance to help without too much risk.
 I started with my doctors, moved on to health food stores then our local university medical library ending up with a terrible headache and enough conflicting advice I was near lost.

 Almost all agreed I had to change my diet, add a live culture yogurt, and to immediately cut out all the stressful behaviors plus greatly increase my intake purified water.
-Over the course of years I tried giving up combinations of my alcohol, beer, dairy products, grain products, meats, and spicy and oily foods.
+Over the course of years, I tried giving up combinations of my alcohol, beer, breads, sugars, dairy products, grain products, meats, spicy and oily foods.
 What finally worked was giving up my job.